-Currently available algorithmic stablecoins operate with a sort of open market operations: a special asset is exchanged for native coins when a contraction is needed and repurchased back as a part of expansionary measures.
+Currently available algorithmic stablecoins operate with a dualistic setup: a special asset is exchanged for native coins when a contraction is needed and repurchased back as a part of expansionary measures.

 The design of such assets endows them with the properties of securities, which puts the system under the control of regulators, creates significant legal obstructions, and severely undermines decentralization.